 - loss of normal tendon appearance with multiple hypoechoic foci within the tendon

-- thickened AP diameter
+- increased AP diameter

-- hyperintense on T1 and T2 weighted images
+- hyperintense on T1- and T2-weighted images

-- convexity of anterior aspect of tendon
+- convexity of the anterior aspect of the tendon

-- speckled appearance of tendon
+- speckled appearance of the tendon

-- focal thickening of tendon
+- focal thickening of the tendon

 - 1. Rodriguez CP, Goyal M, Wasdahl DA.
 Best cases from the AFIP: atypical imaging features of bilateral Achilles tendon xanthomatosis.
 Radiographics.
 2008;28 (7): 2064-8. doi:10.1148/rg.287085001 - Pubmed citation